dharmeshshah09/cannaconsole-laravel-nova-menu-builder/README.md

-# Nova Menu Builder Using with Placeholde and Category.
+# Nova Menu Builder Using with Placeholder and Category.

 This tool allows you to create menus in Laravel Nova